kanav99/github-java-ctf/bonus.md

             string validatorClassName,
             Class validatorClass,
             Method m |
-      // connect validatorClassName and validatorClass as they should validatorClass.hasName(validatorClassName) and
+      validatorClass.hasName(validatorClassName) and
-      // Check if the particular annotation's type has a `@Constraint` annotation constraintAnnotation.getType().getAnAnnotation().getType().hasQualifiedName("javax.validation", "Constraint") and
+      constraintAnnotation.getType().getAnAnnotation().getType().hasQualifiedName("javax.validation", "Constraint") and
-      // Get the value of the "validatedBy" in the `@Constraint` annotation and map it's class to validatorClass constraintAnnotation.getType().getAnAnnotation().getValue("validatedBy").(ArrayInit).getAnInit().getType().getName() = "Class<" + validatorClassName + ">" and
+      constraintAnnotation.getType().getAnAnnotation().getValue("validatedBy").(ArrayInit).getAnInit().getType().getName() = "Class<" + validatorClassName + ">" and
-      // isValid method should be declared inside the validatorClass m.getDeclaringType() = validatorClass and
+      m.getDeclaringType() = validatorClass and
-      // and it should have a name "isValid" m.getName() = "isValid" and
+      m.getName() = "isValid" and
-      // should be in the source
       m.fromSource() and
       this = constraintAnnotation.getAnnotatedElement()
     )